Paul DeJong Player Props: Cardinals vs. Guardians

-Paul DeJong -- 0-for-3 in his most recent game -- will be in action for the St. Louis Cardinals versus the Cleveland Guardians, with Shane Bieber on the mound, on May 26 at 7:10 PM ET.
+Paul DeJong -- .206 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Cleveland Guardians, with Tanner Bibee on the mound, on May 27 at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Reds.
+He had a hitless showing in his most recent game (0-for-4) against the Guardians.

 Paul DeJong Game Info & Props vs. the Guardians